Security engineering begins when security stops being an external review step and becomes part of architectural decision-making.

 Focus on App/API security first

-If you are designing client and BFF/API-heavy systems, move next to OWASP, API Security Patterns and access control models.
+If you are designing client flows and frontend-facing APIs, move next to OWASP, API Security Patterns, and access control models.

 Deepen platform security operations